Maine Water Quality at a Glance

 Practice Water Conservation

-Support Maine’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps utilities maintain system reliability and affordability.
+Support Maine’s water sustainability by implementing conservation measures such as efficient irrigation, rainwater harvesting, and low-flow fixtures.
+Reducing demand helps utilities maintain system reliability and affordability while they navigate the significant costs of PFAS treatment compliance ahead of the 2029 enforcement deadline.

 Maine Cities We Cover